 Install VnStat Network Monitoring on CentOS 7

 Step 1.
-First, you will need to enable EPEL repositories package for your version of Linux
+First, you will need to enable the EPEL repositories package for your version of Linux

 yum -y install epel-release yum -y update